Education and Outreach

 The three performers:

-Emily Leng is an eighth-grader from Princeton, NJ and has been playing the flute for six years.
-She currently studies with Tanya Witek and is first chair in her school’s jazz band and symphonic band.
+Emily Leng was an eighth-grader from Princeton, NJ, and had been playing the flute for six years.
+At the time of the masterclass, she was studying with Tanya Witek and was first chair in her school’s jazz band and symphonic band.

-Courtney Conkling, a longtime Long Islander, will complete a BA in music from Hofstra University in December 2022 after studies at the Crane School of Music (at SUNY Potsdam) and the Blair School of Music (at Vanderbilt University).
-She currently studies with Jessica Aura Taskov.
+Courtney Conkling, a longtime Long Islander, was completing a BA in music from Hofstra University in December 2022 following studies at the Crane School of Music (at SUNY Potsdam) and the Blair School of Music (at Vanderbilt University).
+She was studying with Jessica Aura Taskov.

 Admission: Free to members.
-Non-member rate (concert included) is $25 general, $15 students/seniors.
+Non-member rate (concert included) was $25 general, $15 students/seniors.